Section outline

 • 🧠 What is a Breadboard?

-🧪 Try it: Place an LED and a resistor on a breadboard, connect a battery — and see it light up!
+Place an LED and resistor on the breadboard, connect a battery — watch it glow!

 • 🔌 What are Jumper Wires?